The Top 50 Best Football Teams of All Time

 With a substantial accentuation on quality and fitness, Wolves' strategy with long balls out of defense for their strikers resulted in their nine years of achievement and success.
-They scored 878 goals and won three back to back First Division and an FA Cup-League trophies from 1953 onwards.
+They proved themselves as one of the biggest soccer teams of all time scoring 878 goals and winning three back to back First Division and an FA Cup-League trophies from 1953 onwards.

 44. Tottenham 1960-62

 With Les Allen and Bobby Smith and the immensely talented striker John White and midfield by Dave Mackay, Tottenham won eight trophies and at that point crushed Leicester in the FA Cup final in 1960/61.
 Head coach Bill Nicholson bought goal machine Jimmy Greaves, defended the FA Cup and arrived at the European Cup semi-final.

 You Might Also Like: 36 of the Worst Club Sponsors in World Football

 43. Steaua Bucharest 1984-89

 Steaua Bucharest went 104 local matches undefeated from June 1986 until September 1989.
 Steaua led by Piturca and Belodedici's elegant masterhood turning into one of the best football teams of all time.
 At the point when they bought Gheorghe Hagi only for the 1986 European Super Cup, Ceausescu would not permit Hagi back to Sportul Studentesc.

 They additionally found a way to two European Cup finals, beating Barcelona in 1986 on penalties preceding losing 4-0 to AC Milan two years after the fact.